top of page

 Feel the vibration of thankfulness in your chest; experiencing the emotion in your heart is a critical ingredient in making the practice potent and powerful.

-In a final step, become still, close your eyes, and imagine warm, healing energy flowing up from the earth into your feet, up your legs, torso, fingertips, arms, and out the crown of your head.
+In a final step become still, close your eyes, and imagine a warm, healing energy flowing up from the earth into your feet, up your legs, torso, fingertips, arms, and out the crown of your head.

-As you exhale, visualize healing lavender energy flowing down from space into the crown of your head and over and through your entire body from the top of your head to the tips of your toes.
+As you exhale, visualize a healing lavender energy flowing down from space into the crown of your head and over and through your entire body from the crown of your head to the tips of your toes.

 When You Have 20-60 Minutes: